Ethan826/flashbangsplat-blog/resources/templates/md/pages/about.md

 against a lengthy regular expression, pull in all related entries, and highlight the terms that matched.
 I wrote a Python script to relabel over a thousand PDF exhibits based on a spreadsheet correlating the exhibits’ Bates numbers with their exhibit numbers.
-I also was a member of my firm’s technology committee.
+I am also a member of my [current firm’s](http://www.kelleydrye.com) technology committee.

 I became serious about trying to change careers.
 I contemplated attending a bootcamp, but between my student loans and my family, it was not practical.